tradingstrategy-ai/docs/source/glossary.rst

         Each of these terms offers a different lens through which to analyze market conditions and can be used in combination to make more informed trading or investing decisions.

+        Volatility can be applied to
+        - Asset prices
+        - Asset returns
+        - Portfolio returns
-        When :term:`benchmarking <benchmark>` different :term:`portfolios <portfolio>` for :term:`Risk-adjusted return`, volatility is the fundamental metric for various risk vs. rewards calculations.

-        :term:`Delta neutral` :term:`trading strategy` is a strategy that is immune to volatility: no matter which direction the price moves, the strategy makes profit.
+        When :term:`benchmarking <benchmark>` different :term:`portfolios <portfolio>` for :term:`Risk-adjusted return`, volatility is the fundamental metric for various risk vs. rewards calculations. :term:`Delta neutral` :term:`trading strategy` is a strategy that is immune to volatility: no matter which direction the price moves, the strategy makes profit.
+A :term:`volatility basket` trading strategy construct a basket of assets based on their volatility.

+        Volatility is calculated as `returns / standard deviation of return`.
+Returns can be binned daily, weekly, hourly, etc.
+        The period of returns can be trailing months, years, or the whole duration of an asset.
+Volatility always expressed as a positive number because it measures the magnitude of fluctuations around an average return, regardless of whether those fluctuations are positive or negative.
+In other words, volatility is a measure of risk or uncertainty, not direction.

+        :term:`Sharpe` ratio is the derivation of volatility: `returns / volatility`.

         See also

+        - :term:`Volatility basket`

         - :term:`Standard deviation`

+        - :term:`Sharpe`

         - :term:`Market sentiment`